RedisLabs/redislabs-docs/content/rs/administering/security/client-connections.md

     certificate into one file (you can use a cat command to chain the certs).

-    Note: CA signed certificates and chains will only work in UI using version 4.4 and above.
-For a lower version, it's possible to insert it via API but the UI will not have the option.

 1. On the client side make sure to import and trust the CA and intermediate certificates (you can chain the CA cert with intermediate as one file to use and import)